Approximating linear response by nonintrusive shadowing algorithms: Preparations

-If given a function, say $g$, then $g_k(u_0):=g(u_k)$ is covariant by definition.
-In this paper, some sequences are covariant, such as the shadowing direction $v$, and later $v^A$; however, some are not covariant, such as $v^P$, and $e^P, e^N, e^{PN}$.
-It is important to apply equation~\eqref{e:cov} only on covariant sequences.
+If given a function, say $g$, then $g_k(u_0):=g(u_k)$ is equivariant by definition.
+In this paper, some sequences are equivariant, such as the shadowing direction $v$, and later $v^A$; however, some are not equivariant, such as $e^P, e^N, e^{PN}$, and $v^p$.
+It is important to apply equation~\eqref{e:cov} only on equivariant sequences.